Renji Panicker

-Renji Panicker (born 23 September 1960) is an Indian actor, scriptwriter, director, film producer, and journalist best known for his Malayalam films.
+Renji Panicker (born 23 September 1960) is an Indian actor, screenwriter, director, film producer, and journalist known for his works in Malayalam films.
 He made his debut as a director with Bharatchandran IPS in 2005.

 Early life

-He did his bachelor's degree in commerce from Sanatana Dharma College, Alappuzha and certificate in Journalism from Press Club, Thiruvananthapuram.
-He earned a master's degree in journalism from Kerala University, Karyavattom.
+He completed a Bachelor of Commerce from SD College and a certificate in Journalism from Press Club, Thiruvananthapuram.
+He received a Master of Journalism from University of Kerala.

 Career

 Panicker began his career as a journalist.
 He started off as a reporter for magazines and publications.
 During an interview, while working for Chithrabhumi, a film magazine, he met director Shaji Kailas.
 Renji scripted several films for Shaji Kailas, including Dr. Pasupathy (1990), Thalastaanam (1992), Sthalathe Pradhana Payyans (1993), Ekalavyan (1993), Mafia (1993), Commissioner (1994), and The King (1995).
 The Renji Panicker-Shaji Kailas team elevated Suresh Gopi into a bankable lead actor during the early 1990s.
 He is known for his collaboration with director Joshiy, which included the films Lelam (1997) and Pathram (1999).
 He became a film director and directed two films.
 He is one of the managing directors of the Malayalam newspaper Metrovaartha.

 Renji has taken several cameo roles in his own films.
 However, he gained popularity as an actor for his role in Ohm Shanthi Oshaana (2014).
 He acted in Njaan (2014), Premam (2015), Jacobinte Swargarajyam (2016), Thoppil Joppan (2016), Alamara (2017), Godha (2017) and Bhayanakam (2018).